Welcome to Bohol

 An island that earned its place on the world map

 In 2023, Bohol became the Philippines' first UNESCO Global Geopark.
 The recognition was 150 million years in the making.
-The island's geological identity was shaped by tectonic forces that raised it from the ocean floor, leaving behind over 1,260 cone-shaped limestone hills, ancient cave systems, one of only six double-barrier reefs on Earth, and some of the oldest rock formations in the country.
+The island's geological identity was shaped by tectonic forces that raised it from the ocean floor, leaving behind up to 1,776 cone-shaped limestone hills, ancient cave systems, one of only six double-barrier reefs on Earth, and some of the oldest rock formations in the country.

-Three sites sit on the UNESCO World Heritage tentative list: the Chocolate Hills, the 18th-century Loboc Church (restored after the 2013 earthquake and reopened in 2021), and the ancient Anda Peninsula petrographs.
-Bohol is also home to the Philippine tarsier, one of the world's smallest primates, protected in a dedicated conservation area in the forests of Loboc and Corella.
+Three sites sit on the UNESCO World Heritage tentative list: the Chocolate Hills, the 18th-century Loboc Church (designated National Historical Landmark and National Cultural Treasure), and the ancient Anda Peninsula petrographs.
+Bohol is a primary habitat to the Philippine tarsier, one of the world's smallest primates, protected in a dedicated conservation area in the forests of Loboc and Corella.

 In 2025, the island's traditional asin tibuok salt-making was inscribed on the UNESCO Intangible Cultural Heritage list.
 Pure Shores Villa sits on the southeast coast, inside the Geopark boundary.